CallanHP/idcs-express-token-validator/README.md

 ## Usage

 The token validator exposes two methods, an initialisation method, initialise(), and a validator.
 The initialisation method takes a configuration object, which is used to connect to an IDCS instance and pull down the public keys required to validate supplied access tokens.
 Initialisation is performed asynchronously, and may take a few seconds to obtain the appropriate keys from the IDCS instance.
 During this time, all token validations will fail.
+Once initialised, the middleware will validate incoming tokens, reject them if appropriate, and populate a `request.claimSet` object that can be used by downstream services.

 ```js
 var tokenValidator = require('idcs-express-token-validator');